whiteroot/SUS/README.md

 ## About

-Provide a file to SUS and an social site (Twitter, Instagram or Tumblr)
+Provide a file to SUS and an social site (Twitter, Instagram, Pinterest or Tumblr)

 By scraping the social site, SUS will tell you which usernames (from the provided file) are available.